phil-opp/blog_os/README.md

 ## Testing

 To run the unit tests on the host system, execute `cargo test`.
+To run the integration tests in [QEMU], run `bootimage test`.

 ## License
 The source code is dual-licensed under MIT or the Apache License (Version 2.0).